Josef Mengele: Auschwitz

-Mengele's work also involved carrying out selections, a task that he chose to perform even when he was not assigned to do so, in the hope of finding subjects for his experiments, with a particular interest in locating sets of twins.
+Mengele's work also involved carrying out selections of new arrivals.
+This involved sorting new arrivals into those who would be admitted to the camp from those who would be killed immediately.
+He would sometimes visit the selection ramp when not on duty in the hope of locating sets of twins for his experiments.
+He also looked for physicians, pharmacists, and other medical professionals who could potentially assist him in his research.
 In contrast to most of the other SS doctors, who viewed selections as one of their most stressful and unpleasant duties, he undertook the task with a flamboyant air, often smiling or whistling.
 He was one of the SS doctors responsible for supervising the administration of Zyklon B, the cyanide-based pesticide that was used for the mass killings in the Birkenau gas chambers.
 He served in this capacity at the gas chambers located in crematoria IV and V.

-When an outbreak of noma—a gangrenous bacterial disease of the mouth and face—struck the Romani camp in 1943, Mengele initiated a study to determine the cause of the disease and develop a treatment.
-He enlisted the assistance of prisoner Berthold Epstein, a Jewish pediatrician and professor at Prague University.
-The patients were isolated in separate barracks and several afflicted children were killed so that their preserved heads and organs could be sent to the SS Medical Academy in Graz and other facilities for study.
-This research was still ongoing when the Romani camp was liquidated and its remaining occupants killed in 1944.

-When a typhus epidemic began in the women's camp, Mengele cleared one block of six hundred Jewish women and sent them to their deaths in the gas chambers.
-The building was then cleaned and disinfected and the occupants of a neighboring block were bathed, de–loused, and given new clothing before being moved into the clean block.
+When a typhus epidemic began in the women's camp, Mengele cleared one block of six hundred Jewish women and sent them to be killed in the gas chambers.
+The building was then cleaned and disinfected, and the occupants of a neighboring block were bathed, deloused, and given new clothing before being moved into the clean block.
 This process was repeated until all of the barracks were disinfected.
-Similar procedures were used for later epidemics of scarlet fever and other diseases, with infected prisoners being killed in the gas chambers.
+Similar killings and disinfections were used for later epidemics of scarlet fever, measles, and other diseases.
 For these actions, Mengele was awarded the War Merit Cross (Second Class with swords) and was promoted in 1944 to First Physician of the Birkenau subcamp.